wess/stim/docs/FAQ.md

-# Spark FAQ
+# Stim FAQ

-Frequently asked questions and troubleshooting guide for Spark.
+Frequently asked questions and troubleshooting guide for Stim.

 ## Table of Contents